jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 <a name='planning'></a>
 ##Planning the work for your team
-In the "Sprint planning" view, you can plan sprints by dragging ranked work items between sprints.
+In the Sprint Planning view, you can plan sprints by dragging ranked work items between sprint lanes.
 To reassign work items, drag them between the lanes.

-Tip: If you keep the backlog open, you can move work items easily from the backlog to a specific sprint.
-You can keep the backlog open by clicking the **Pin** icon.
+**Tip:** If you keep the backlog open, you can move work items from the backlog to a specific sprint quickly.
+To keep the backlog open, click the **Pin** icon.

 You can also review statistics about the sprint's progress:
 - Hours worked vs. total hours estimated